10 Myths Naturopathic Medicine

 Myth #2: Anyone can call themselves a naturopath

 In Ontario, the terms Naturopath and Naturopathic Doctor (ND) are legally protected.
 We have been a regulated health profession in Ontario since 1925.
 Because healthcare is regulated provincially, and because we are a relatively small healthcare profession, in some provinces, like Quebec for example, we are unfortunately not yet regulated, and anyone, regardless of training can call themselves a Naturopath.
 Our national and provincial associations are working to rectify this.
 In Ontario, naturopathic doctors take a minimum of seven years of post-secondary education, including at least three years of pre-medical studies at university, followed by four years at one of seven accredited colleges of naturopathic medicine.
 Naturopathic Medical education includes training in the basic sciences, clinical sciences, as well as naturopathic treatment tools like acupuncture, homeopathy, herbal medicine, nutrition and IV therapy.
 We receive 4500 hours of academic and clinical training including over 1500 supervised clinical hours.
 We must also complete continuing education courses just like many other healthcare professionals, and adhere to certain standards of practice.
 Some NDs also choose to complete residencies after completing their naturopathic education.
 However, residencies are currently optional for Naturopaths in Ontario.
 Graduates from an accredited naturopathic college receive the title naturopathic doctor (ND) or doctor of naturopathic medicine, and must pass rigorous North American licensing and board examinations to be eligible to practice as a doctor of naturopathic medicine in Ontario.
-To find out if your naturopath is properly licensed, visit the Board of Directors of Drugless Therapy – Naturopathy website, or the College of Naturopaths of Ontario.
+To find out if your naturopath is properly licensed, visit the College of Naturopaths of Ontario.
 They maintain an up-to-date list of registered naturopaths in the province of Ontario.

 Myth #3: Naturopath and Homeopath mean the same thing